InsertKoinIO/koin-annotations/quickstart/android.md

 }
 ```

-We tag it `@KoinViewModel` to declare it as Koin ViewModel instance.
+We tag it `@KoinViewModel` annotation to declare it as Koin ViewModel instance.

 ## Writing the Koin module